Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Related Works

-Meanwhile, optimization-based methods typically formulate the cooperative driving as a constrained optimization problem and adopt a unified optimization framework to plan directly for all CAVs, thus being more concise and generalizable.
+Meanwhile, optimization-based methods typically formulate the cooperative driving as a constrained optimization problem and adopt a unified optimization framework to plan directly for all CAVs, thus being more concise and generalizable~\cite{kessler2019cooperative,esterle2020optimal}.
 In~\cite{burger2018cooperative}, an approach based on mixed-integer quadratic programming (MIQP) is presented to obtain globally optimal solutions for cooperative driving of CAVs in general on-road scenarios.
 In~\cite{mirheli2019consensus}, the cooperative trajectory planning problem is formulated as a mixed integer nonlinear program (MINLP) to determine conflict-free trajectories.
 However, these methods are only applicable to a small number of vehicles, as the computation time soon becomes unaffordable when the number of vehicles becomes large.
 To improve computation efficiency, distributed and parallel optimization methods are strongly desired.
-The alternating direction method of multipliers (ADMM)~\cite{boyd2011distributed} provides a general distributed framework to accelerate the optimization process, which triggers its recent applications on cooperative autonomous driving.
-In~\cite{zhang2021semi}, ADMM is used to split independent vehicle constraints from coupled collision-avoidance constraints between vehicles such that they can be dealt with separately, yielding a partially parallel optimization scheme.
+The alternating direction method of multipliers (ADMM)~\cite{boyd2011distributed} provides a general distributed framework to accelerate the optimization process, which triggers its recent applications on cooperative autonomous driving~\cite{rey2018fully}.
+In~\cite{wang2018parallel,zhang2021semi}, ADMM is used to split independent vehicle constraints from coupled collision-avoidance constraints between vehicles such that they can be dealt with separately, yielding a partially parallel optimization scheme.
 In~\cite{saravanos2022distributed}, a fully decentralized and parallel optimization framework is proposed to solve the cooperative trajectory planning problem for general types of robots.
 However, its computational efficiency is still far from being satisfying, as minutes are taken for solving the problem involving only several robots.
-Based on dual consensus ADMM~\cite{banjac2019decentralized}, a parallel optimization framework is proposed in~\cite{huang2023decentralized}, which enables simultaneous crossing in an unsignalized intersection scenario with high computation efficiency.
+Based on dual consensus ADMM~\cite{banjac2019decentralized}, a parallel optimization framework is proposed in~\cite{huang2023decentralized}, which enables cooperative trajectory planning of CAVs with high computation efficiency.
 However, it adopts soft penalties for collision avoidance, which results in possible collisions or over-conservative strategies if penalties are not set appropriately.
+Besides, the devised approach neglects certain pertinent constraints for driving safety such as road boundary limitations.
+These problems render the generated strategy potentially unsafe in real-world situations.
+Also, the time profiles for all CAVs are preassigned non-cooperatively and fixed, which may cause difficulties in resolving conflicts for situations like lane merging.